-The Company currently has eight director positions.
+The Company currently has nine director positions.
 The directors are divided into three classes so that approximately one-third of the directors are elected each year for three-year terms.
+The Company believes that a classified board promotes continuity of experience and an orderly succession of directors, which, in turn, increases the stability of the Company and encourages a long-term corporate perspective.
 Directors are elected to hold office until their successors are elected and qualified, or until resignation or removal in the manner provided in our bylaws.
-Three directors are nominees for election this year and each has consented to serve a three-year term ending in 2018.
+Three directors are nominees for election this year and each has consented to serve a three-year term ending in 2019.
 The remaining directors will continue to serve the terms set out below.